Legacy Lock API Deprecation

 What do I do?

-All applications must stop using the deprecated endpoints / library versions prior to July 16, 2018, when they will be removed from service and those applications will cease to work correctly.
+All applications must stop using the deprecated endpoints / library versions, as they have been removed from service as of August 6, 2018.
+Applications using those endpoints will no longer function correctly.
 There are two options for migration:

 1. Migrate to Universal Login